moov-io/watchman/docs/methodology/index.md

 Empty query fields are not compared.
 The blended score is a coverage-aware weighted average (`FINAL_SCORE_*` multipliers).
 Name-only queries are down-ranked (`FINAL_SCORE_NAME_ONLY_MULTIPLIER`, default 0.95).

-### Exact override
+### When a match is 1.0

-A piece forces **1.0** only when it is **Exact** (identifier *and* country) **and** a unique identity key: passport, national ID, SSN-like IDs, IMO/MMSI, aircraft serial, or crypto address.
-Tax ID, business registration, commercial registry, email, and phone **never** override.
-They keep high weight in the blend so related companies that share an INN are not treated as the same legal person.
-Call-sign-only vessel matches do not override.
+A piece forces **1.0** only when it is **exact** (the identifier *and* country match) **and** the field is unique to one party: passport, national ID, IMO, MMSI, aircraft serial, or crypto address.

+A matching tax number, company registration, email, or phone **raises** the blended score.
+It does not force 1.0.
+Related companies often share a tax ID; two people can share an office email.
+A vessel call sign alone also does not force 1.0.

 ### Identifier conflict

-If both records populate the same ID type (and country, when both set) with **different** values, the blended score is multiplied by `ID_CONFLICT_PENALTY_MULTIPLIER` (default 0.70).
-Missing IDs on one side are not a conflict.
-Matching unique keys still short-circuit to 1.0 before this penalty.
+If both records have the same ID type (and country, when both set) with **different** values, the blended score is multiplied by `ID_CONFLICT_PENALTY_MULTIPLIER` (default 0.70).
+A missing ID on one side is not a conflict.
+A matching passport or IMO still scores 1.0 before this penalty.

-### Type recast
+### Entity type

-Person, business, and organization queries can be projected onto the index entity’s type instead of scoring 0.
-That covers FollowTheMoney `LegalEntity` records encoded as businesses.
-Vessel and aircraft mismatches stay 0.
-Typed `/v2/search?type=person` still only searches the person partition.
+A person query is compared to people, a business query to companies.
+If the query type is person, business, or organization and the list record is one of those three, Watchman still scores the pair (some source files store a person under a company-like type).
+A person query is not scored against a vessel or aircraft. `GET /v2/search?type=person` still only searches the person partition of the index.

 ## Name matching